element-market/element-js-sdk/README.md

 // In Browser
 // https://docs.ethers.io/v5/getting-started/#getting-started--connecting-rpc
-// A Web3Provider wraps a standard Web3 provider, which is what MetaMask injects as window.ethereum into each page.
-// const signerOrProvider = new ethers.providers.Web3Provider(window.ethereum);
+// A Web3Provider wraps a standard Web3 provider, which is what MetaMask injects as window.ethereum into each page. const signerOrProvider = new ethers.providers.Web3Provider(window.ethereum);
-const signerOrProvider = new TimeoutWeb3Provider(window.ethereum);

 // In Node.js
 // https://docs.ethers.io/v5/api/signer/